 - Advertised Price - Default price to show on Qsite™ Opportunities for a Product or Service quote.
 If the Price Advertised box is checked but nothing is entered here, the Price will be displayed instead.

 - Allow Cost Override - Select to allow Cost Override on ticket items.

 - Allow Supplier Override - Select to allow Supplier Override on ticket items.

 - Price Advertised - Select whether to show or hide the Price or Advertised Price on Qsite.
 If checked, Price will be displayed if nothing is entered in the Advertised Price field.

 - Repairable - Does this Catalog item represent an item you perform repairs/services for?
 This will allow you to attach this Catalog item as a "repair device" on a repair ticket.

 - Inventoried - Do you keep this item in your physical inventory?

 - Default Quantity/Hours - Most common entry for item quantity is "1".
 Can enter decimals for partial hours.

-- Advertised - Do you want this shown as an available item/service on Qsite?
+- Advertised - Select this for the item to be shown as an available item/service on Qsite.